 But this time, the Ubuntu team made it more fluent.
 Now you don’t need to swipe up, just press any key or click the mouse button, enter your password, and press enters to log back in.

 When I was using Ubuntu 20.04 LTS for the first time, I noticed many small changes here and there.
 The settings app is changed a bit.
 The upper Panel area is completely changed.
 Last time it was transparent but now it’s black.
 The notification center now has a Do Not Disturb button so that you can get rid of annoying notifications.
 The settings and shutdown menu have also been redesigned.
 The file manager app is also changed.
 This time it looks much better and more modern.

 If you use the HiDPI monitor, you can now finally adjust the scaling with Fractional scaling.
 In the settings, you can choose between 125, 150, 175, and 200% scaling vs 100 and 200 before.
-However, this fractional scaling seems to be a little raw as it didn’t work for me in VirtualBox and also didn’t work with multiple monitor setup.
-Anyway, I consider it a great improvement and hopefully, the scaling functionality will be getting better over time with updates.
+However, this fractional scaling seems to be a little raw as it didn’t work for me in VirtualBox and also didn’t work with multiple monitor setups.
+Anyway, I consider it a great improvement, and hopefully, the scaling functionality will get better over time with updates.